 Local, State, and Federal Protections

-Sexual harassment is a form of sex discrimination which is prohibited under both state and federal laws; and which violates Title VII of the Civil Rights Act of 1964.
-A patient, visitor, or family members’ behavior may be liable under local, state and/or federal criminal codes.
+Sexual harassment is a form of sex discrimination that is prohibited under both state and federal laws; and which violates Title VII of the Civil Rights Act of 1964.
+A patient, visitor, or family member's behavior may be liable under local, state, and/or federal criminal codes.

 Healthcare organizations are responsible for the protection of their employees.
 Hospital leaders must understand sexual harassment by non-employees is a serious allegation and protecting their employees from this harassment is of the utmost importance.